Chunyu-Lin-bjtu/autoware-wiki/Generic-x86-Docker.md

-# Overview
 This page guides you to install and run Autoware on the Intel x86 processor (64 bits) using Docker.
-If you are looking for the NVIDIA DRIVE PX Docker, please visit [here](https://github.com/CPFL/Autoware/wiki/Installation-by-Docker:-DRIVE-PX2).
+If you are using other platforms, such as NVIDIA DRIVE, please check if they are supported by [Autoware Docker](https://github.com/CPFL/Autoware/wiki/Docker).

-# Outline
+## Outline

-* Docker Setup
+1. Docker Setup
-* NVIDIA Docker Setup
+1. NVIDIA Docker Setup
-* Autoware Docker Setup
+1. Autoware Docker Setup

-# Docker Setup
+## Docker Setup
    You first need to build the Docker environment.
 If the following installation process does not work for you,please check [Docker's installation website](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/)

-##   Old Docker Cleanup
+###   Old Docker Cleanup
    ```bash
    $ sudo apt-get remove docker docker-engine docker.io
    ```
    You are ready to move on the next step if all Docker packages are removed.

-##  Docker CE Installation
+###  Docker CE Installation
    This time you may want to install Docker using the repository, though there are several other ways to install Docker.

-###  Step 1: Repository Setup
+####  Step 1: Repository Setup

    Do update on apt-get.
    ```bash